 Should I Turn on Variable Refresh Rate?

 By the end of this blog post, you should have a better understanding of what VRR is, how it works, and whether it’s a good fit for your needs.
-So, if you’re wondering whether to turn on VRR on your gaming monitor, TV or other display, read on to learn more.
+So, if you’re wondering whether to turn on VRR on your gaming monitor, TV, or other display, read on to learn more.

-What is Variable Refresh Rate?
+What is a Variable Refresh Rate?

 Monitor Refresh Rate